usnistgov/state_meas_tomo/README.txt

 python xxxxx_simulations.py

-or from the Python Shell, or developement environment like Spyder (included with Anaconda).
+or from the Python Shell, or development environment like Spyder (included with Anaconda).

 Without expectation value bounding:
 No further installation is required.
-(In the current version of each script the expecation value bounding is commented out.)
+(In the current version of each script the expectation value bounding is commented out.)

-With expecation value bounding:
+With expectation value bounding:
 In order to use the expectation-value bounding features (described in Sec.
 V) you additionally must have MATLAB installed and the included python engine extracted, see: